ldmontalvo/GEA/README.md

 # NOTES ON WGS ANALYSES FOR WRENS
 ## By Luis Daniel Montalvo

 This repository contains data quality control, read mapping, and genome-environment association analyses for 100 Campylorhynchus individuals sequenced with whole-genome resequencing.
 The sampled individuals span an environmental gradient of climate variables.
-The workflows and scripts provided here allow for quality filtering of raw reads, alignment to the reference genome, identification of climate-associated SNPs, and functional characterization of candidate adaptive genes.
+The workflows and scripts provided here allow for quality filtering of raw reads, alignment to the reference genome, identification of climate-associated SNPs (WGS_LEA.Rmd), and functional characterization of candidate adaptive genes (WGS.gowgs.Rmd).

 ## Downloading the Reference Genome